General Knowledge Quizzes

 20 / 20

-20. How many sides does a pentagon have?
+20. How many legs does a butterfly have?

 Your score is